 The cervix forms the neck of your uterus (or womb) and sits at the top of your vagina.
 This cancer is not very common.

 Most women with early cancer of the cervix will be cured.
-Even if the disease is not discovered until after it has advanced, treatment is still possible but the likelihood of a long-term cure is lower.
+Even if the disease is not discovered until after it has advanced, treatment is still possible but the likelihood of a long-term cure is less likely.

-Cervical cancer is often caused by the human papillomavirus (HPV).
+Cervical cancer is almost always caused by the human papillomavirus (HPV).
 HPV is very common and 80 per cent of women will have it at some point in their lives.
-Almost always – 98 per cent of the time – your immune system clears it naturally.
-But if your body doesn’t clear it, HPV can lead to cervical cancer.
-Because HPV has no symptoms you won’t know you have it unless you have regular Pap tests (once every two years).
+Almost always – 95 per cent of the time – your immune system clears it naturally.
+But if your body doesn’t clear it, some types of HPV can lead to cervical cancer.
+Because HPV has no symptoms, you won’t know you have it unless you have regular Cervical Screening Tests (every five years from age 25).

 It is not usually possible to say what causes cancer in a particular woman but known risk factors are:

-- you have had the humanpapilloma virus or HPV
+- you have had the higher risk genital human papilloma virus (HPV)

 - you have been a regular smoker

-- you do not have regular Pap tests (these can find pre-cancerous abnormalities)
+- you do not have regular cervical tests (these can find pre-cancerous abnormalities)

 - you are over 35